 There may be other conditions prevailing at the site which have not been disclosed by this investigation and which have not been taken into account by this report.
 Responsibility cannot be accepted for conditions not revealed by the investigation.

 3.0 INTRODUCTION

-Castledine Environmental have been appointed by AHT Developments to undertake a Phase 1 Desk study on land at Former Garage Site, adjacent to No.9 and No.10 Fairacre, Malmesbury Close, Pinner HA5 2NG.
+Castledine Environmental have been appointed by AHT Developments Ltd to undertake a Phase 2 investigation of land at Former Garage Site, adjacent to No.9 and No.10 Fairacre, Malmesbury Close, Pinner HA5 2NG.